Melbourne Arts Precinct plant trials

 OVERVIEW:

-The three-year research project, the Melbourne Arts Precinct Plant Trials, has been formed in partnership between The University of Melbourne (Burnley Campus), MAP Co, Development Victoria, design practice Hassell, Super Bloom and international horticulturalists James Hitchmough and Nigel Dunnett.
+The Melbourne Arts Precinct Plant Trials is a three-year research project bringing together the University of Melbourne (Burnley Campus), MAP Co, Development Victoria, Hassell, Super Bloom, and internationally recognised horticulturalists James Hitchmough and the late Nigel Dunnett.

-The intensive research project is evaluating plant species and mixes best suited to thrive in Laak Boorndap, the 18,000 square metre biodiverse and abundant garden soon located at the Melbourne Arts Precinct.
+The project is evaluating plant species and communities best suited to thrive within Laak Boorndap, the future elevated 18,000 square metre biodiverse garden at the heart of the Melbourne Arts Precinct.

 Claire Farrell, Associate Professor in Green Infrastructure, University of Melbourne